Unlocking the Power of Last-Mile Analytics for Optimal Delivery Performance

 By comparing planned vs. actual distances covered, route efficiency can be tracked.
 Poor route planning, traffic delays, and driver deviations can reduce efficiency and affect delivery times.

 Optimized routes contribute to cost savings and faster deliveries.
 Consider using an efficient route planning software, like Upper, to minimize unnecessary detours.
-It not only reduces costs but also ensures that packages reach their destinations swiftly.
+It not only helps reduce costs but also ensures that packages reach their destinations swiftly.

 6. Vehicle utilization